nakami/Hollow-Knight-Save-Crypto/README.md

 # Requirements

 If you want to run the script as a bundled Windows executable, you do not need to install anything.

-If you want to run the Python script via Python you need the following package to be installed:
+If you want to run the Python script via Python you need to install the following package:

 ```
 pycryptodome